Gene-Weaver/LeafMachine2/README.md

 ## Downloading Images from GBIF

-### An interative Streamlit GUI is in the works, stay tuned!
+### An interactive Streamlit GUI is in the works, stay tuned!

 ```yaml
 leafmachine: